ZhenyingZhu/StudyNotes/SystemDesign.md

 - linearizability implies causality
 - linearizability is not the only way of preserving causality, so no need to spend a lot to implement linearizability
 - causal consistency is the strongest possible consistency model that don't get slow down by nerwork latency. performance and availability are similar to eventual consistent systems.
-Still new tech.
+Still new tech

-Capturing causal dependencies
+Capturing causal dependencies **[KEY]**

 - when a replica processes an operation, it must ensure that all causally preceding operations have already been processed, otherwise need to wait
 - can use version vectors track casual dependencies across the DB
 - when write, the client pass in the version, and the DB use it to track which data has been read by which transaction

-Sequence Number Ordering
+Sequence Number Ordering **[KEY]**

 - impracticable to keep track of all casual dependencies, because cannot track all the reads
 - use sequence numbers/timestamps from a logical clock to order events.
 It should be small in size and every op has an uniq seq num
 - in a single leader replication, if the follower applies the writes in the order as the replication log, then the follower is always causally consistent

-Noncausal sequence number generators
+Noncausal sequence number generators **[KEY]**

 - for non-single leader DB (e.g., partitioned DB, multi-leader or leaderless DB), serveral different ways
   - each node has it own seq num and stored with some bits indicate which node